nightwarrior-xxx/ToDoList/README.md

 ## About
 TodoList is a web application that keeps your day to day tasks at one place.
-You can add tasks that you need to perform in you daily life and complete it within time limit.
+You can add tasks that you need to perform in your daily life and complete it within a time limit.

 ## Uses
 - It makes you feel amazing and reduce the burden to remember you daily tasks.
-- Saves your times and let you complete things fastly by bringing your dauly tasks at one place.
+- Saves your times and let you complete things fastly by bringing your daily tasks at one place.

 ![Real Time Demo](./todo-list.gif)